 “Most of the people of knowledge follow what has been related from Umar and Ali and other companions of the Prophet, [i.e., that they prayed] twenty rakat.”
 (Tirmizhi).

 “And so I found the people of Makkah praying twenty rakat.”
 (Al-Thauri, Ibnal-Mubarak, and ash-Shaf’i).

-Praying Tarawih in congregation:
+Praying Tarawih in the congregation:

-It is permissible to pray Tarawih prayer in the month of Ramadan in a congregation just as it is permissible to pray them on a separate basis.
-The Prophet (SAW) prayed tarawih in congregation with the Muslims. but he stopped since he fear that it would be made compulsory.
+It is permissible to pray Tarawih prayer in the month of Ramadan in a congregation as it is permissible to pray them on a separate basis.
+The Prophet (SAW) prayed tarawih in the congregation with the Muslims. but he stopped since he fears that it would be made compulsory.
 Umar was the one who appealed the Muslims to pray tarawih behind one imam.
 Abdurahman ibn Abdulqari reports:

 “One night during Ramadan, I went with Umar to the mosque and the people were praying in different groups.
 Some were praying by themselves and others were praying in small groups.